hai-vr/documentation/docs/products/prefabulous/universal/recalculate-normals.md

 Light, reflections, rims, matcaps, and many more shader features are affected by the altered mesh surfaces.

 To use this component:
-- Add a "PA-H Recalculate Normals" component anywhere in your avatar.
+- Add a "PA Recalculate Normals" component anywhere in your avatar.
 - Add blendshapes that you want to recalculate.
 Any SkinnedMeshRenderer that has that blendshape will be affected.

 Enter Play Mode or upload the avatar to test the results: as this is a non-destructive component, the original mesh remains intact.